imarc/handbook/strategy.markdown

 Most are qualitative, meaning they depend heavily upon the expertise and experience of the researchers—for example, interviews and hallway testing.
 Some are quantitative, meaning they are designed to produce a measurable result—for example, surveys and analytics.
 Designing meaningful quantitative research takes time, budget and substantial expertise; few projects actually require this, but the ones that do will benefit greatly.

+### Small-scale Discovery

+Objective
+:	Clearly define the goals of the project and stakeholder needs, quickly and efficiently.

+Tasks
+:	Meet with client team to review and prioritize goals, audiences, and benchmarks; discuss content, features, and functionality.
+Report findings to client for validation.

+Deliverables
+:	Short findings document (1-3 pages).

+Time Req
+:	16-20 hours

+For small-scale projects such as redesigning an existing site or creating a simple informational or marketing site, a focused and fast discovery process can be highly effective.

+This starts with a 90-minute conference call or meeting with the client stakeholder team (2-5). iMarc and the client team discuss the project goals, their current business environment and growth objectives, review the current site, and benchmark competitor sites and exemplars.

+Next, iMarc creates a short report of findings, and presents those findings to the client for validation.
+The ultimate goal is to learn enough to move forward with an exploratory sitemap, and any other discovery activities included in the proposal.

+**Topics include:**

++ Business overview, including services, customers and market situation
++ Prioritized goals
++ Known challenges
++ Target audiences
++ Competitors
++ Best practices in content, layout, navigation, workflow, and SEO.

 ### Goal Analysis and Prioritization